ServiceNow/azimuth/docs/docs/reference/configuration/index.md

 The Azimuth configuration allows defining different fields, some mandatory, that will customize Azimuth.

-We grouped the fields in **class scopes** based on what they control.
+We grouped the fields in config scopes based on what they control.
 All classes inherit from one another in a chain, the last one being `AzimuthConfig`, which contains all fields.

-To help with understanding the mandatory fields in the config, we added the following legend throughout the reference.
+To help with detecting the mandatory fields in the config, the following legend is shown throughout the reference.

 * :red_circle: : **Mandatory** fields in the config.
 * :orange_circle: : Only **mandatory** if Azimuth is used to analyze **models**, and not just a